Fixed-point free circle actions on 4-manifolds: Theorems 1.1 and 1.2

 \begin{theorem} Let $G$ be a finitely presented group such that (i) $\text{rank }z(G)=1$, (ii) $G$ is single-ended and is not isomorphic to the $\pi_1$ of a Klein bottle, (iii) any canonical JSJ decomposition of $G$ contains a vertex subgroup which is not isomorphic to an HNN extension of a finite cyclic group.
 Let $S_G$ be the set of equivariant diffeomorphism classes of orientable, fixed-point free, smooth $\s^1$-four-manifolds $X$ such that $\pi_1(X)=G$.
 Then there exists a constant $C>0$ depending only on $G$, such that $\# S_G<C$. \end{theorem}

 \begin{proof} Let $X$ be an orientable, fixed-point free, smooth $\s^1$-four-manifolds $X$ such that $\pi_1(X)=G$.
-By Theorem 1.6, $X$ admits a fiber-sum decomposition.
+Since $G$ is single-ended, it follows easily from Theorem 1.4 that any fixed-point free $\s^1$-action on $X$ must be injective.
+Thus any fixed-point free $\s^1$-action on $X$ is associated with a canonical fiber-sum decomposition.
 Suppose $X$ is decomposed into factors $X_i$ along $N_j$.
 For convenience we shall fix an orientation of $X$, which is the one induced from the fiber-sum decomposition.
 Then the following data completely determine the oriented equivariant diffeomorphism class of $X$:

 \begin{itemize} \item [{(i)}] The isomorphism class of the underlying graph of $\Lambda$. \item [{(ii)}] For each pair of $i,j$ such that $N_j\subset X_i$, the fiber-preserving isotopy class of embeddings of $N_j$ in $X_i$ for each fixed oriented, fiber-preserving diffeomorphism class of $X_i$. \item [{(iii)}] For each $i$, the oriented, fiber-preserving diffeomorphism class of $X_i$. \end{itemize}